Sapienza-University-Rome/ADM/EVALUATION.md

 * For each homework, each student will review the assignment of 2 random groups (peer review)
 * Therefore, each group will get around 6 reviews

-The homework you should review will be communicated through email.
-Once you have completed your review, you will submit it through a form where you will be asked to tell us the group score for each section and explain your choices.
+The two pieces homework you should review will be communicated through email.
+Once you have completed your review, you will submit it through a form (submit each repository in a different form) where you will be asked to tell us the group score for each section and explain your choices.

 Since how you do the Peer evaluation __will be part__ of your final grade, here are some examples of good reviews: